cdgreenidge/emergent7-vm/README.md

 ```shell
 $ git clone https://github.com/cdgreenidge/emergent7-vm
 ```

+If you're not comfortable with Git you can also download a zip file using the "Clone or Download" button at the top right.

 Inside the `emergent7-vm` directory you will find a `Vagrantfile` and some scripts.
 To provision a virtual machine with Emergent7 installed,